pyscf/pyscf.github.io/source/theory/tddft.rst

 hessians which also appear in the stability analysis for reference states (see :numref:`stability_analysis`), :math:`\omega` is the excitation energy, and :math:`\mathbf{X}` and :math:`\mathbf{Y}` represent the response of the density matrix.
-In the cases where the system possesses degenerate ground states or triplet instabilities, the algorithms used to solve the above equations may be unstable.
+In cases where the system possesses a degenerate ground state or has triplet instabilities, the algorithms used to solve the above equations may be unstable.
 This can be solved by applying the Tamm-Dancoff approximation (TDA) :cite:`HirHea1999`, which simply neglects the :math:`\mathbf{B}` and :math:`\mathbf{Y}` matrices and leads to a Hermitian eigenvalue problem